HMS Terror: 'Ghost ship' found in Arctic

 "What's great about this discovery is that the search for this vessel was led by an Inuit story that had great validity and truth to it," Schimnowski said.

-Forensic archaeologists will study images and film of the wreckage to confirm it is the HMS Terror.
+Forensic archaeologists studied images and film of the wreckage to confirm it was the HMS Terror.

 "We do not take anything away from the site," Schimnowski said.
 "It is a sacred site.
 It has to be respected."